+AUSF shall store SN ID after primary authentication.
 Additionally to the other AKMA related parameters, the AUSF provides also the SN name to the AAnF in the HPLMN in step 4.
-The SN name is later used to determine whether the Ue is roaming and to select an appropriate AAnF in the VPLMN (VAAnF) for storing the AKMA connection details.
+The SN name is later used to determine whether the UE is roaming and to select an appropriate AAnF in the VPLMN (VAAnF) for storing the AKMA connection details.